The Stats Zone

 PSG are in an excellent position to reach the quarter-finals but the Parisians do remain some way off their standard from around this time last year – and there is speculation that Luis Enrique will depart this summer.

-Chelsea team news: No decision on Neto
+Chelsea team news: Neto avoids ban

-Predicted XI (4-2-3-1): Sanchez; Gusto, Fofana, Chalobah, Cucurella; James, Caicedo; Palmer, Fernandez, Garnacho; Pedro
+Predicted XI (4-2-3-1): Sanchez; Gusto, Fofana, Chalobah, Cucurella; Santos, Caicedo; Palmer, Fernandez, Garnacho; Pedro

-Unavailable: Colwill (Fitness), Gittens (Injured), Mudryk (Disciplinary)
+Unavailable: Jorgensen (Injured), Colwill (Fitness), James (Injured), Mudryk (Disciplinary)

 Paris Saint-Germain team news: Kvaratskhelia likely to start